-NEIO Middle Wharf, Nine Elms, SW8
+NE10 Middle Wharf, Nine Elms, SW8

-5.80 The site - part of the Tideway Tunnel Heathwall Pumping Station worksite - sits to the south of the River Thames and the north of the A3205 (Nine Elms Lane) and between Heathwall Pumping Station to the west and, to the east, Elm Quay Court and a small area of open space.
+5.89 The site - part of the Tideway Tunnel Heathwall Pumping Station worksite - sits to the south of the River Thames and the north of the A3205 (Nine Elms Lane) and between Heathwall Pumping Station to the west and, to the east, Elm Quay Court and a small area of open space.
+The site includes the safeguarded Middle Wharf.
 Site Area: 0.08ha.

-5.81 Safeguarded wharf with potential for residential-led, mixed-use development above including commercial uses.
+5.90 Safeguarded wharf with potential for residential-led, mixed-use development above including commercial uses.
 Proposals for mixed-use development should retain or enhance wharf capacity and operability, and maintain appropriate access arrangements.
 Development must not result in conflicts of use between wharf operations and the other land uses, nor constrain the long-term use and viability of the safeguarded wharf.
+Development should also be designed to facilitate the operation and maintenance of Thames Tideway Tunnel infrastructure.

-Map 5.8 NEI0 Middle Wharf, Nine Elms, SW8
+Map 5.7 NE10 Middle Wharf, Nine Elms, SW8

-5.82 Uses - Due to the heavily trafficked Nine Elms Lane, commercial uses are suitable on the ground floor.
-Maximising the potential for this site will require further discussions with relevant parties, in particular the PLA and the GLA, and a co-ordinated approach including with the adjacent sites.
+5.91 Uses - Due to the heavily trafficked Nine Elms Lane, commercial uses are suitable on the ground floor.
+Development of this site could extend westwards to include Heathwall Pumping Station, as part of a combined mixed-use proposal that does not conflict with the wharf operations and the other land uses, nor constrain the long-term use and viability of the safeguarded wharf.
+Maximising the potential for this site will require further discussions with relevant parties, including the agreement of the PLA and the GLA, and a co-ordinated approach including with the adjacent sites.

-5.83 Public Transport - Opportunities should be taken to enhance bus journey times especially on Battersea Park Road-Nine Elms Lane and

-Queenstown Road corridors.
+5.92 Public Transport - Opportunities should be taken to enhance bus journey times especially on Battersea Park Road-Nine Elms Lane and Queenstown Road corridors.
 Proposals will be required to provide road space along with financial contributions to design and construct TfL's Nine Elms Corridor proposal, which will deliver consistent bus infrastructure.

-- 5.84 Movement A riverside walk will be required unless an alternative route of an equivalent width and equal amenity value around or through the site is necessary for safety or operational reasons. - to overcome the hostile environment for pedestrians and cyclists that currently exists.
+- 5.93 Movement - A riverside walk will be required unless an alternative route of an equivalent width and equal amenity value around or through the site is necessary for safety or operational reasons. - 5.94 Context Nine Elms Lane should be enhanced to overcome the hostile environment for pedestrians and cyclists that currently exists.
 To achieve this, Nine Elms Lane will be reconfigured to provide a high-quality pedestrian environment that provides links to the riverside from the sites further south.
-The aim of this is to transform the street into a more pleasant place where pedestrians, cyclists and vehicles can be accommodated in a balanced way. - 5.86 Site Layout Building frontages should be established on to Nine Elms Lane and the River Thames. - 5.87 Building heights In accordance with the tall and mid-rise building maps in Appendix 2, the site is not located in a tall or mid-rise building zone.
+The aim of this is to transform the street into a more pleasant place where pedestrians, cyclists and vehicles can be accommodated in a balanced way. - 5.95 Site Layout Building frontages should be established on to Nine Elms Lane and the River Thames. - 5.96 Building Heights In accordance with the tall and mid-rise building maps in Appendix 2, the site is not located in a tall or mid-rise building zone.
 Development proposals for tall or mid-rise buildings will not be supported.

-NEI2 New Covent Garden Market (NCGM), SW8
+NE12 New Covent Garden Market (NCGM), SW8

-- 5.88 The NCGM site comprises three site allocations: - NE12a Entrance Site
+- 5.97 The NCGM site comprises three site allocations: - NEI2a Entrance Site

-- NE12b Thessaly Road - NEI2c Apex Site
+- NEI2b Thessaly Road - NEI2c Apex Site

-Map 5.9 NEI2 New Covent Garden Market, SW8
+Map 5.8 NE12 New Covent Garden Market, SW8

-NE12a Entrance Site
+NEI2a Entrance Site